crossbrowsertesting/selenium-cucumberjs/readme.md

 `npm install request --save`

-Before starting any tests, you can configure WebDriverIO to use testing frameworks like [Chai](http://chaijs.com/) or [Mocha](https://mochajs.org/), and you can [read more on that here](http://webdriver.io/guide/getstarted/configuration.html).
+Before starting any tests, you can configure Cucumber to use testing frameworks like [Chai](http://chaijs.com/) or [Mocha](https://mochajs.org/), and you can [read more on that here](http://webdriver.io/guide/getstarted/configuration.html).
 For our purposes, we'll start by writing our first test with CBT.
 Copy the following script into your favorite text-editor, and make sure to change the username and authkey values to those associated with your account:

 ```javascript